KeunJuSong/KeunJuSong.github.io/_posts/2021-03-07-Embedded-Signal-Processing-with-MATLAB.md

   8. Digital Filter
   9. Audio Equalizer
 * With main idea and features of each category, implement its algorithm in MATLAB
-* More detailed description of each part of category is in my Github.
+* More detailed descriptions of each part of categories are in my Github.
 Go and refer them.